top of page

 04. Financing Readiness

-When a business is seeking additional finance partners (e.g. venture capital, private equity, grant funding) it is critical to prepare in advance (sometimes up to 3 years in advance) so as to be able to get the best possible deal (or earnings multiple).
+When a business is seeking additional finance partners (e.g. loans, venture capital, private equity and/or grant funding) it is critical to prepare in advance (sometimes up to 3 years in advance) so as to be able to get the best possible deal (or earnings multiple).
 Do you know what funders or new financing partners look for?
 We help a business prepare for the rigorous requirements of finance partners as over the years we have researched the different types of funders and so we know what the funders typically look for and so can help.

 Most funders or investors seeking a target will look at some of the following: